-A residency is an important creative interlude from the demands of everyday life, and allows artists, writers and performers time to recharge and develop their work with a clear mind.
-A residency can be a period of critical artistic growth, from which both the artist and the public can benefit.
+A residency is an important creative interlude from the demands of everyday life, and allows artists, scholars, writers and performers time to recharge and develop their work with a clear mind.
+A residency can be a period of critical creative growth, from which both the resident and the public can benefit.

 At the Fiore Art Center, we hope to cultivate the cross-pollination of different creative disciplines— farming and gardening, the visual arts, writing, performance and research— all weaving together to inform the continually evolving dialogue between human and environment.

-From May through September, we employ a seasonal resident gardener and offer a number of residencies for artists, writers and performers.
-Applications are submitted online; the application cycle opens December 1st, and closes March 1st the following year.
+From May through September, we employ a seasonal resident gardener and offer a number of residencies for artists, scholars, writers and performers.
+Applications are submitted online; the application cycle opens December 31st, and closes March 1st the following year.
 Applicants are selected by an independent professional jury and are typically notified soon after April 1st.

 This is a part-time, 5-month seasonal position for someone with at least 2 years of organic gardening experience and an affinity with the arts.
-The resident gardener will be living on-site with the visual arts, performing and writing residents, and is encouraged to use their time at the Fiore Art Center for their own creative pursuits if desired.
+The resident gardener will be living on-site with the residents, and is encouraged to use the time at the Fiore Art Center for creative pursuits if desired.
 This position is not a juried residency.
 Interested candidates must submit a job application through MFT by February 10th.
 Visit our job opportunities page for more information.

 Want to know when applications open?
 Sign up for monthly news and notifications from MFT.